SuReLI/1dtrack/README.md

 # Use

-First download the code and compile it with the provided Makefile (type 'make compile' in the command prompt).
-There should be no exotic requirements in order to do so since it only uses standard c++ libraries.
-Once done, you can directly modify the 'main.cpp' file in order to select the parameters of the simulations.
-The different methods the user has to deal with are the following:
+First download the code and compile it with the provided Makefile (you can type 'make compile' in the command prompt).
+The only non standard c++ library used in this project is 'libconfig.h++'.
+You can install it via your package manager or from source via https://github.com/hyperrealm/libconfig

-- The method 'simulate_episode' runs a single episode given every parameters set in the arguments;
+Once the code compiled, you can set the parameters of the simulations via the configuration file 'main.cfg'.

-- The method 'run_with' runs a given number of simulations with every parameters set in the arguments;
+Running the code will run 100 simulations, this is default.
+To set the number of simulations, for instance to 1000, you can execute './exe 1000' or type 'make NBSIM=1000' using the Makefile.

-- The method 'bunch_of_run' does multiple calls to 'run_with' method that allow the user to modify some parameters between simulations for comparison purpose.
+Python scripts for plotting are provided in 'plot/' repository.

 # Files details
 Short explanation of the content of each file: